fingerprintjs/fingerprintjs-pro-spa/README.md

 ### Cache time

 Use the `cacheTimeInSeconds` client constructor option to set a custom cache time.
 To ensure high identification accuracy we recommend not to cache visitors data for longer than 24 hours.
-If you pass a value higher than 86400 (60 * 60 * 24), the `FpjsClient` constructor will throw an error.
+If you pass a value higher than 86400 (60 x 60 x 24), the `FpjsClient` constructor will throw an error.

 ## Support and feedback